fbpx

 14 km or 8.75 miles of walking

-The Camino crosses several streams and follows a forest track bringing you to the village of Boente and the church of Santiago.
-Next is the pretty medieval village of Ribadiso and then the town of Arzúa.
-The town of Arzúa is famous for its cheese.
-Its aroma is reminiscent of butter and yogurt, with hints of vanilla, cream, and walnut, with mild strength.
-It tastes slightly salty with a smooth, moist texture.
+After breakfast, you’ll depart from the Lugo province and enter A Coruña.
+The Camino crosses several streams and follows a forest path that leads you to the village of Boente and the Church of Santiago.
+Next, you’ll visit the charming medieval village of Ribadiso, followed by the town of Arzúa.
+Arzúa is renowned for its cheese, which has an aroma reminiscent of butter and yogurt, with hints of vanilla, cream, and walnut, exhibiting a mild strength.
+Its flavor is slightly salty, with a smooth, moist texture.

 Day 10Arzua - A Salceda